SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 Why `scanf` reads up to 21 characters (`%21s`)?
 {{< expand "Answer" >}}
-If you limit it to 20 you will never know if user entered exactly 20 characters or maybe he tried to enter more than the limit.
+If you limit it to 20 you will never know if user entered exactly 20 characters, or maybe he tried to enter more than the limit.
 {{< /expand >}}

 Why we declare 22 chars sized array while storing at most 21 chars?
 {{< expand "Answer" >}}
-In C all strings must end with zero code char, scanf will add this terminator and we must provide an array that can accommodate all the chars plus the terminating zero.
+In C all strings must end with zero code char. scanf will add this terminator.
+We must provide an array that can accommodate all the chars plus the terminating zero.
 {{< /expand >}}

 How can you run this program to hide error message from the screen?